The following information provides general guidelines for the Booth Ferris Foundation.

 Organizations must be classified by the Internal Revenue Service as public charities and tax-exempt under section 501 (c)(3) of the Internal Revenue Code of 1986.

 The annual application deadline is February 1st, with grant decisions finalized in late June or early July.
+If February 1st falls on a weekend, applications are due the next business day.
 Please see the Contact page for more information.